ryu1kn/vscode-text-marker/README.md

     Update the existing highlight (Toggle case sensitivity, whole/partial match, pattern text).
     Available on right-click menu.

+* `Go to Next Same Highlight` (**Command ID**: `textmarker.goToNextHighlight`)

+    Move the cursor to the next location of the same highlight.
+Highlight selection or the word under cursor first if the cursor is not on a highlight.
+    Available on right-click menu.

+* `Go to Previous Same Highlight` (**Command ID**: `textmarker.goToPreviousHighlight`)

+    Move the cursor to the previous location of the same highlight.
+Highlight selection or the word under cursor first if the cursor is not on a highlight.
+    Available on right-click menu.

 * `Highlight Text Using Regex` (**Command ID**: `textmarker.highlightUsingRegex`)

     Highlight text that matches a given regular expression.